Edgar-Donk/tkinter.ttk.style/README.md

 should be similar to the image created when we used pieslices, but the antialias pixels will be washed out.

 The example file 08corner_investigation.py has collated the above script excerpts.
 We could alter the script to include an outer border with the inner border being tied together with the pieslice.
-This produces similar results to the first script, but is useful in that the differences help us to better guess what the original looked like.
+This produces similar results to the first script, but is helpful in that the differences help us to better guess what the original looked like.
 You should look at the differences between combo-n.png and comboarrow-n.png, apart from image size note that the plain combo has an outer lighter border and that the corner diagonal has no step, whereas the comboarrow image has a plain border and a stepped diagonal facing outwards.
 From this information we can now deduce the